Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Editors Score:8.4/10

-Vonage is our choice for the best business phone service for businesses interested in customization.
-This unified communications platform has over a dozen add-ons and separate API options, allowing companies to build personalized solutions.
+Vonage is our choice for the best business phone service for businesses that want more customization.
+This unified communications platform offers a wide range of add-ons and API options, allowing companies to build a setup that fits their specific needs.

 Thumbs Up Pros

-• Premium Vonage business phone services are easy to purchase, access and remove as needed.
+• Vonage makes it easy to add and remove premium phone features as needed.

 • Companies can link Vonage Business Communications (VBC) Voice to Microsoft Teams and build custom integrations.